 It is best to always start with the script and then progress to the visuals.

-To create logical storytelling that compels your viewer’s attention, you need to develop intense videos.
+You need to develop intense videos to create logical storytelling that compels your viewer’s attention.
 For this purpose, you have to distill your ideas and remove contradictory or inconsistent details.
 Additionally, you must confidently convey your vision and opinion, which is possible with the help of storyboards.